Esri/cookiecutter-spatial-data-science/docs/docs/index.md

 ### Keep Secrets _Out_ of Version Control

 Sharing your work is highly encouraged, but sharing sensitive information definitely is _not_.
-To avoid this, _never_ put passwords or other sensitive information into any files synchronized with version control.
+Almost without exception, compromsing credentials or tokens granting access to company or organiztion resources can quickly compromise your position with the organization.
+Please do not do this.
+To protect access to information, _never_ put passwords or other sensitive information into any files synchronized with version control.
 GeoAI-Cookiecutter implements the convention of Cookiecutter Data Science by keeping this sensitive information in a special file excluded from version control, and provides a method of easily accessing these values from anywhere in the project.

 #### Special File `.env`